Jupter1/MMM-Slack/README.md

 Forked from  grid-x.

 - Edited CSS file.
 - Removed Emoji support.
 - Removed brackets '[]' from Username and added '@'.
-- added refreshTime
+- added Timer: module displays only the last message for a given amount of time, and then hides itself until the next message is received.

 Forked from stir.